Non-integrable dimers: Universal fluctuations of tilted height profiles: Model and main results

-where $\Delta_j\phi_\o$ denotes the discrete gradient in direction $\vec e_j$ of the affine function $\phi_\o$ defined in \eqref{eq:Phi}.
-By inserting \eqref{eq:dd} in \eqref{eq:sumdd} one can see that the contribution from $R_{r,r'}$ is subdominant, and the same for $B_{r,r'}$ due to the oscillating complex exponential.
-As for the dominant contribution to \eqref{eq:sumdd}, coming from the term $A_{r,r'}$, one sees using \eqref{eq:32x} that it approximately equals the integral in the complex plane
+where $\Delta_j\phi_\o$ denotes the discrete gradient in direction $\vec e_j$ of the linear function $\phi_\o$ defined in \eqref{eq:Phi}.
+Therefore, by using these identities, we can rewrite the right side of \eqref{5:13}, up to the error $O(\frac1{d+1})$, as

+Note that, since $p^\pm $ are distinct by assumption, the summand in the second line is genuinely oscillating.
+By using the oscillations, one finds that the contribution from the second line can be bounded by $O(\frac1{d+1})$, like the one from the sum over $R_{r,r'}(x,x')$; cf. with the discussion in \cite[Sect.3.2]{GMT17a}.
+We are left with the term in the first line, which is the Riemann sum approximation of the integral in the complex plane

-whose explicit evaluation gives the main term in the r.h.s. of \eqref{eq:35}.
+whose explicit evaluation gives the main term in the r.h.s. of \eqref{eq:35}.}